 The opening is freshly composed for each session — a different way in every time.
 Everything that follows is yours.

-Doing this on your own is hard — the mind wanders, the picture thins.
+Doing this on your own is hard — attention slips, the picture thins.
 So Feelingfield does the imagining for you.
 You only have to listen, and let the feeling land.

 We never train AI on them.